 Life Unlimited Online Information Hub

 Our Online Information Hub is a great place to get disability information on a broad range of topics, including financial support, work and study, and independent living.

 New resources encourage choice

-Auckland Disability Law has created a range of resources to support people with disabilities to make informed decisions so they can have more choice and control about how they live their lives.
+Auckland Disability Law has created a range of resources to support people with disabilities to make informed decisions so they can have more choice and control over how they live their lives.

-The resources were created as part of a project Auckland Disability Law undertook in 2016 following a national supported decision making hui.
+The resources were created as part of a project Auckland Disability Law undertook in 2016 following a nationally supported decision-making hui.